bshpanchuk/Pitboard/PrivacyPolicy.md

 ### Automatically Collected Information

-Pitboard does not collect any information automatically when you use the application.
+Pitboard utilizes Firebase Analytics for non-personalized analytics on user interactions with the application.
+This includes data such as which widgets were added and which series are included.

 ### Disclosure of Your Information